tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

     R1 -->|Yes| RL["Leaf: Points E, F"]
     R1 -->|No| RR["Leaf: Points G, H"]
 {{< /mermaid >}}

+> **KD-Trees vs. Prefix Trees**: While KD-Trees partition continuous *geometric space* by splitting along dimensional medians, you might also hear about **Prefix Trees** (Tries or Radix Trees).
+Prefix Trees partition *discrete data* (like strings or bitwise representations) by their structural prefixes.
+They are fundamentally built for exact or longest-prefix matching rather than spatial nearest-neighbor approximations.
+For a deep dive into $O(L)$ digital search complexity, see our dedicated post on [The Architecture of Prefix Trees](/blog/post/computer_science/algorithms/prefix-trees/).

 ### R-Trees: Object-Centric Grouping
 While KD-Trees partition the *space* (splitting the canvas like a grid, regardless of where the data is), **R-Trees** partition the *data* (grouping the ink, drawing boxes only where the points actually exist).